 Compared to sending it by bank transfer, going the cash route saves you USD 80 for every USD 20,000 you bring in.
 Many people though, myself included, wouldn’t consider the stress of walking around with USD 20,000 in cash worth the USD 80 you would save.

 There are comparison websites like Moneytis.com that allow you to compare not only all the different transfer options to spot not only the cheapest, but also the fastest transfer option: Often a big difference with the cheapest options sometimes taking close to two weeks in total.
 Depending from where you’re sending and how much, you’ll find different solutions to work out better.
 Sometimes that’s an ordinary bank transfer, sometimes it’s TransferWise and sometimes it’s a new company you haven’t heard of.
 I still recommend vetting the individually shown solutions, but in general they’re a big help in navigating the field of international transfer providers.
 You can use the comparison tool below to get an idea of how big the differences in costs (or savings) are.
 The tool doesn’t include all the traditional banks, but it nevertheless seems to get it right most of the time.
+For a more detailed look at the pros and cons Moneytis, please see our full review of Moneytis.

 My Personal Solution